kanisterio/kanister/design/phase-level-progress-tracking.md

 +}
 ```

-### Action progress tracking
+### Action Progress Tracking

-Action can consists of multiple phases.
-These all phases can take consume different duration for completion based on the operations it performs.
-All phases for the action can be given equal weight-age and to calculate action progress completion %, average of all phase completion %ge can be calculated
+An Action consists of multiple phases.
+The phases consume different duration
+for completion based on the operations they perform.
+All the phases in an
+action can be given equal weightage, and to calculate the action completion
+progress %, the average of all phase completion % can be calculated.

 ```
-% completion of action = sum(% Phase completion of all the phases)/ no. of phases
+% completion of action = sum(% completion of all the phases)/ no. of phases
 ```

-### Phase progress tracking
+### Phase Progress Tracking

-Each function is designed to perform different operations in different ways.
-Since the operation execution is specific to function, each function can be different ways to calculate and provide info about the progress.
-E.g datamover functions can leverage kopia stats to track progress.
-So it makes sense to delegate progress tracking to function implementation.
+Each Kanister function performs its operations in different ways.
+Since the
+operation execution is specific to a function, each function has a specific way
+to calculate and provide info about the progress.
+For example, datamover
+functions can leverage Kopia stats to track progress.
+So, the progress tracking
+can be delegated to the function implementation.

-Each Kanister function implements Progress interface.
-The Kanister function implementation calculates and returns the progress stats.
+Each Kanister function calculates and returns the progress stats by
+implementing the `Progress` interface.

 **Progress interface**